omaresssam9371/Texure-Mapping-using-openGL/README.md

-#Robotic Body animations with textures
+# Robotic Body animations with textures

-## Task Objectives
+## Objectives
 The main target of this project is:
 * Applying three different types of animations to a full-robotic body.
 * Loading different external objects.